 Labour shortage?
 You got this.
-Though it can be a bit challenging to run a restaurant with minimal staff, there are some great low-cost or free ways to make sure everything goes smoothly.
+Though it can be a bit challenging to run a restaurant with minimal staff, but there are some great employee retention strategies for your restaurant business and free ways to make sure everything goes smoothly.
 Here are our best strategies to help you offer a great guest experience, even when your staff count is running a little low.

 Cross-train your people.